tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 #### 5 - Explore the ASC advanced ARM template
 1. Open the <a href="https://github.com/tianderturpijn/Azure-Security-Center/blob/master/Labs/01%20-%20Automation/Files/configureAscAdvanced.json" target="_blank">ASC Advanced ARM template</a> and explore it.
 2. Look closely at the parameters and their allowed values
-3. Under *resources, Microsoft.Security/policies*, observe the policies for recommendations.
-You can configure them one by one, but in this lab we will set the value to **On** or **Off** for all of them.
+3. Under *resources*, observe the several settings that we will configure like autoProvisioning, workspace settings, etc. The recommendation policies can be configured one by one, but in this lab we will set the value to **On** or **Off** for all of them.
 4. For ARM templates, it is recommended that you use a parameter file to pass values during a deployment if you don't want to type them in.
 In this lab we will just type them in and paste some values

 #### 6 - Create a Log Analytics workspace
-In the majority of the use cases that we have seen, a Log Analytics workspace is already present and needs to be used by ASC.
+In the majority of the use cases that we have seen, a Log Analytics workspace is already present and needs to be integrated with ASC.
 So your lab will focus on that scenario, although you can create one single ARM template to deploy a new workspace and integrate that with, and configure ASC, however we will not focus on that.<br>
 For our lab to work, we are going to create a Log Analytics workspace.
 You can either create it through the Azure portal, or leverage an ARM template.
 1. Navigate to the Azure portal and create a Log Analytics workspace **or**:
 2. Use the following PowerShell snippet to deploy an ARM template which will deploy this <a href="https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/01%20-%20Automation/Files/createNewOmsWorkspace.json" target="_blank">newOmsWorkspace</a> ARM template: <br>